bradmartin333/PartHelper/README.md

 3. Note if a `Manual check required for` message is displayed at the end
 4. Open the generated .xlsx and verify its contents
 5. Copy and paste the contents into its future home

+## Notes

+- There is a daily rate limit of 1000 requests per day for the Digikey API